adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 	const checkedAnother = await $('.another-locator').isChecked();
 	await expect(checkedAnother).toBeTruthy();
   }
-}
+});
 ```

 Don’t do that, because if such kind of test fails, you will have to investigate what conditional statement was triggered and, moreover, you will miss a bug if the functionality of not invoked check in the conditional statement failed.

 If your application has A/B experiments and the interface can change randomly, then:

-- Prepare UI state of your application in precondition;
+- Prepare the UI state of your application in precondition;
 - White separate tests for each UI state.

 This rule also applies to functions in page object models because they are part of the test infrastructure.
-You can use[ switch statements](https://en.wikipedia.org/wiki/Switch_statement) (as more deterministic and predictable) there instead of[ if-statemens](https://en.wikipedia.org/wiki/Conditional_%28computer_programming%29), but don’t use any statements in the tests themselves at all.
+You can use[ switch statements](https://en.wikipedia.org/wiki/Switch_statement) (as more deterministic and predictable) there instead of[ if-statements](https://en.wikipedia.org/wiki/Conditional_%28computer_programming%29), but don’t use any statements in the tests themselves at all.

 ## 8. No assertions inside page object models